Back to All Blogs

 Image Quality vs Audience Retention

 We prefer images for several reasons.
 Experts explain that our minds process visual information 60,000 times faster than standard text.
 Images tend to stick in our brains longer than a few paragraphs.
+Another useful photo editing feature is the ability to change backgrounds effortlessly, which can help create more engaging visuals for your content.

 However, when we pair images with text, we end up getting better results all around.
 When users recall the visual cue, they are better able to remember the data associated with it.